kellyxj/advanced-graphics-project/README.md

 # Advanced Graphics Project: NeRFs
-In this tutorial, we implemented a simple NeRf using Mitsuba.
-This implementation optimizes a neural representation for a single scene and rendering new views.
+In this tutorial, implements NeRF from first principles.
+Mitsuba is used to provide an interface for specifying camera extrinsics

 ## What is a NeRF?